-Applying for a pension from abroad is simple.
-The Finnish Centre for Pensions forwards your application abroad if you live in Finland and apply for a pension from one or several of the following countries:
+It is easy to claim a pension from abroad.
+If you live in Finland, the Finnish Centre for Pensions will forward your claim abroad if you are claiming a pension from one or several of the following countries:

 EU’s social security regulations and the bilateral social security agreements that Finland has signed with certain countries make sure that pensions are paid between Finland and these countries.